 The camera is also designed in a sober manner i.e. while tapping the phone camera, a certain option like Time-Lapse, Photo, Video, Portrait, sticker, HDR, and Pano easily appears.
 The users can zoom the rear dual camera up to 2 times.
-With very less or no grain, the 13MP + 2MP dual rear cameras are specially designed to let the users click detailed and clear shots.
+With very little or no grain, the 13MP + 2MP dual rear cameras are designed to let users click detailed and clear shots.
 As per the company’s claim, the PDAF phase focusing technology of the Realme 2 camera sensors alleviates the time consumed to concentrate while capturing the shot.

 Similar to other smartphones, the phone takes around 3 hours to get completely charged and the battery life is quite impressive i.e., it would last for one and a half-day.
 However, for the heavy usage like playing games for 4-5 hours, watching online movies, using Wi-Fi or cellular data, video calling, and other features may drain the battery within 8-9 hours.
 It has the battery capacity of 4320mAh that’s brilliant for the nonstop phone users.